Sublimation Printing: A Complete 2026 Guide for POD Sellers

 Sublimation vs DTF vs DTG vs Screen Printing

-Your printing method affects your costs, quality, and product range.
-Each one suits different goals.
-Let’s look at how sublimation printing compares with other popular printing methods.
+Your printing method shapes your costs, quality, and product range, and each one suits different goals.
+Here is how sublimation compares with the other popular methods.

 Quick Comparison